Things to Do in the Area

-Sandpoint, Idaho is a resort town about 45 minutes from the lodge, Headquarters for Coldwater Creek .
+Sandpoint, Idaho is a resort town about 45 minutes from the lodge.

-There are many other interesting shops and boutiques located in Sandpoint as well which often include hand made crafts and different types of art made by local artists.
-Or you might enjoy attending the outdoor Farmer's Market where they sell everything from home made food items, baskets, etc to plants and flowers (obviously, this is only available in the Summer months).
+There are many interesting shops and boutiques located in Sandpoint as well which often include handmade crafts and different types of art made by local artists.
+Or you might enjoy attending the outdoor Farmer's Market where they sell everything from homemade food items, baskets, etc. to plants and flowers (obviously, this is only available in the Summer months).
 Sandpoint also hosts a number of different festivals during the warm months.
 Fun for everyone!

-Schweitzer Mountain Resort just outside Sandpoint is a great ski resort.
-They have downhill slopes for everyone from back bowls and advanced black slopes to one of the best beginner’s slopes I have ever seen.
+Schweitzer Mountain Resort just outside Sandpoint is a great ski resort one hour away.
+They have downhill slopes for everyone from back bowls and advanced black slopes to one of the best beginner’s slopes we have ever seen.
 It is long and has a new chair ride.
 It is a major ski area without the lines.
-They keep up their cross-country trails very well groomed.
+They keep their cross-country trails very well groomed.

-The lodge area from Christmas through March has some of the best cross country skiing around but no groomed trails, just follow the forest service roads and trails as far as you want to go for the quietest day you’ve ever experienced deep in the National forest.
+Our lodge area from Christmas through March has some of the best cross country skiing around but no groomed trails just follow the forest service roads and trails as far as you want to go for the quietest day you’ve ever experienced deep in the National forest.
 We have only a couple of pair of snowshoes you can use but you will need your own skis.